 If you're an existing member, simply stop by and visit a teller to add or open a new certificate.

 If you're a new member, meet with one of Fond du Lac Credit Union’s Member Consultants to open a certificate account.
 While we do accept walk-ins, appointments are preferred.
-Call 920-921-1123 to make an appointment.
+Call 920-921-1123 or use the form below to make an appointment.